crate/cratedb-guide/docs/start/modelling/timeseries.md

 * `month`  is the partitioning key, optimizing data storage and retrieval.
 * Every column is stored in the column store by default for fast aggregations.
-* Using **OBJECT columns** in the `devices_readings` table provides a structured and efficient way to organize complex nested data in CrateDB, enhancing both data integrity and flexibility.
+* Using **OBJECT columns** provides a structured and efficient way to organize complex nested data in CrateDB, enhancing both data integrity and flexibility.

+***

 ## Ingesting and Querying